swasthstack/fhir-ndhm/README.md

-# NDHM FHIR - Client Starter
+# NDHM FHIR - Starter

 This project is a simple "skeleton project" (a Maven project containing all dependencies needed to run the NDDHM FHIR client).